rneuhausler/coralModel-analyses/README.md

 ![](images/mumbyAdjusted.png)

-We are consistent with Mumby et al. in considering the parameters `r`, `d`, `a`, `g`, and `y`, to represent overall reef conditions, but deviate through our use of neighborhood composition with the agent-based approach.
+We are consistent with Mumby et al. in considering the parameters `r`, `d`, `a`, `g`, and `y`, to represent overall reef conditions, but deviate through our use of neighborhood composition.
 In our reactions above, we calculate `M`, `T`, `C` as local fractional cover (based on neighborhood benthic compositions) instead of global (reef-wide).
 We implement this through the spatial explicitness of our model.

 Our model is a product of object oriented programming; we abstract benthic coverages as instances of the class `Organism()` that become appended to an instance of the class `Reef()`.